entrypoint-lv/DataTableQueryBuilder/README.md

 }
 ```

-## Basic usage

-In simple cases you can use LINQ projection to return fields required by datatable directly from a LINQ query.

-With this approach you need to:

-1. Create a projection model that represents the fields returned by server:

-    ```c#
-    public class UserListData
-    {
-        public int Id { get; set; }
-        public string FullName { get; set; } = string.Empty;
-        public string Email { get; set; } = string.Empty;
-        public string CompanyName { get; set; } = string.Empty;
-        public int?
-CompanyId { get; set; };
-        public int Posts { get; set; }
-        public DateTime CreateDate { get; set; }
-    }
-    ```

-    > Note that the ``CreateDate`` field will be returned in ISO date format and not as formatted string - this is intentional, as the formatting must happen in the UI and not in the LINQ query.

-2. Create a base LINQ query that will be used by query builder to request users from a database.
-Use the projection to select the required data:

-    ```c#
-    public class UserService
-    {
-        public IQueryable<UserListData> GetAllForUserList()
-        {
-            return dataContext.Users
-            .Select(u => new UserListData()
-            {
-                Id = u.Id,
-                FullName = u.FullName,
-                Email = u.Email,
-                CompanyName = u.Company != null ? u.Company.Name : string.Empty,
-                CompanyId = u.CompanyId,
-                Posts = u.Post.Count(),
-                CreateDate = u.CreateDate
-            });
-        }
-    }
-    ```

-5. Create an action that will receive a request from datatable, convert it to a LINQ query and return the data:

-    ```c#
-    public IActionResult UserList(DataTablesRequest request)
-    {
-        var qb = new DataTablesQueryBuilder<UserListData>(request);

-        var users = userService.GetAllForUserList();

-        var result = qb.Build(users);

-        return result.CreateResponse();
-    }
-    ```

-    > The Build method returns a BuildResult object that contains a builded query and some other properties, expected by front-end datatable.
-Please note that this method doesn't execute the query.
-To execute the query and return the data to the datatable, call the CreateResponse method.

 ## How it works

-When user applies filtering or sorting to some columns, the datatable sends a request to the server that includes a filtering and ordering clauses.
+When user applies filtering or sorting to some columns, the JS datatable sends a request to the server that includes a filtering and ordering clauses.

-For example, the request could look something like this:
+This request could look something like this:

 ```js
 search: [{'fullName' : 'John'}, {'companyName': 'Goo'}]
 sort: [{'posts' : 'asc'}]
 ```
+> Here, `fullName`, `companyName` and `posts` are field names.

 The task of the query builder is to extend a base LINQ query with an additional ``Where`` and ``OrderBy`` clauses based on this request.

-If no configuration is provided, the builder will automatically determine what match methods to use based on the properties' data types, so the base query will be extended in the following way:
+If no configuration is provided, the builder will automatically determine the value matching strategy to use for data filtering based on the data types of the properties in the projection model, so the base LINQ query will be extended in the following way:

 ```c#
 //IQueryable<UserListData> users = userService.GetAllForUserList();